Hariharan-2711/UART-FIFO/README.md

 # UART-FIFO

-RTL design of UART with a FIFO buffer in verilog
+Behavioural design of UART with a FIFO buffer in verilog

 This project aims at the RTL design of a Universal Asynchronous Receiver and Transmitter